 If a freelancer can or is being treated like an employee, then they will be ‘inside’ IR35 and must have PAYE operated on any payments made to their limited company.
 In addition, clients will need to add employers’ national insurance contributions and, if applicable, any apprenticeship levy due, therefore putting costs up.
 Freelancers genuinely operating like a business are considered ‘outside’ IR35 and can continue to be paid gross.

 How will Major Players continue to support their clients and candidates in light of IR35 implications?

-Major players are working with specialists to create a bespoke determination system that will be built on a role-based set of questions, rather than a single set of questions which cannot accurately determine the status of all roles.
-Clients will be able to login to the platform and see the status of all their roles and suppliers, as well as any relevant freelancer information required.
+Major players are working with specialists to create a bespoke determination system that will be built on a role-based set of questions, rather than a single set of questions that cannot accurately determine the status of all roles.
+Clients will be able to log into the platform and see the status of all their roles and suppliers, as well as any relevant freelancer information required.
 Major Players will be offering full role and worker audits for clients to show how roles and projects can be resourced most appropriately, to ensure access to the best talent at the best rates.

 We will also be hosting an IR35 event for employers on January 23rd 2020.
 Please click here to register your attendance.